 The main difference between the two is what kind of amplifier they use.
 An active subwoofer uses an internal amplifier.
-They are also sometimes referred to as powered subwoofers.
-On the other hand, a passive subwoofer uses an external amplifier and are also known as component subwoofers.
+Hence, they are also sometimes referred to as powered subwoofers.
+On the other hand, a passive subwoofer uses an external amplifier and is also known as a component subwoofer.

 What Should You Consider When Buying a Subwoofer?

 - Power – Power is power.
 In car subwoofers, the more realistic measure of power is the RMS power ratings.
 Although the peak power ratings are also important, they’re not as reliable.
 The RMS ratings are a measure of how much power or output the subwoofer can continuously handle.
 As a bare minimum, your car subwoofer should be able to handle the amplifier’s output power.